Oberon Matters

 They might be expensive, but the AI products from Topaz Labs can do some amazing things to zoom and clean up photos.

-• Videos recorded for the site can come from a variety of devices - a phone, a KB X450 action camera, the Nikon D5600 or a Zero-X Vega drone.
+• Videos recorded for the site can come from a variety of devices - a phone, a Xero-X 50 action camera, the Nikon D5600 or a Zero-X Vega drone.
 NCH PhotoStage Slideshow Producer is used to produce slideshow videos from collections of still photos.

 • Video processing is done with Any DVD Converter or Adobe Premiere.